davidbeleznay/DigitalForesterApp/README.md

 ## Known Issues

-- Consequence Factors section is currently a placeholder
-- Optional Assessments section is currently a placeholder
-- Results section is currently a placeholder showing only the hazard score
+- Photo upload functionality is currently a placeholder
 - PDF export is simulated and will be fully implemented in the next version
 - GPS location functionality needs to be tested with real device location services
+- The UI needs better support for even smaller screens (under 320px width)

 ## Contributing